How Long Do the Police Have To Charge You With a Crime? (Real Answer)

 However, the clock on a statute of limitations can sometimes be paused.
 For example, an individual may have committed an offense in a certain state, and then moved to a neighboring state, avoiding any charges.
 Seven years later, the offender returns to the original state, and is recognized by the victim, who notifies the police.
 In some states, since the criminal left the state, the statute of limitations was paused, allowing the criminal to still be charged with a felony.
 If the offender had not left the state, the statute would have expired.1

-As a safety measure, if you fear you may be arrested you should make sure someone close to you that is trustworthy knows how to find out if someone is in police custody in case you are incarcerated suddenly and need help.
-Furthermore, using a level 1 background check will clear all doubt on your states’ individual laws.
+As a safety measure, if you fear you may be arrested you should make sure someone close to you that is trustworthy knows how to research if a person is in police custody in case you are incarcerated suddenly and need help.
+Furthermore, using a basic background check will clear all doubt on your states’ individual laws.

 How Long Can the Police Arrest Someone for a Particular Crime?
 Should Criminal Defense Attorneys Research Applicable Statutes?